matrix-org/matrix-spec-proposals/proposals/2427-json-based-message-formatting.md

 ```

 Flattening has deliberately not been defined for array[arrayN[chunk]] Since implementations then for the fallback path would need to check each array to a deep level to decide if one chunk is legal or not.
-Uses for this likely require heavily modified renderers, and thus should be adresses in a major version, or a costum context specific version.
+Uses for this likely require heavily modified renderers, and thus should be addressed in a major version, or a custom context specific version.
 * `m.spoiler` (array[chunk]) marks a range as a spoiler
-* `m.quote` (array[chunk]}) marks a range as a qoute
+* `m.quote` (array[chunk]}) marks a range as a quote

 ###### Special field
 Implementations should have atleast basic support for lists.